jasy125/puppetie/README.md

 adhost : Will be used in a later revision.

-dc : Domain Name such as puppet.com, this should be written as puppet,com.
+dc : Domain Name such as puppet.local, this should be written as puppet,local.
 This should be used with an OU

 ```
-puppet.com
+puppet.local

-dc = puppet,com
+dc = puppet,local
 ```

 ou : Organisational Unit such as in your tree puppet -> workstations.
 This should be used with DC

 ```
-puppet.com
+puppet.local
       - Puppet
           - Workstations
           - Servers